Theoretical Foundations of Conformal Prediction: Cross-Validation Based Conformal Methods

 \chapter{Cross-Validation Based Conformal Methods}

 This chapter begins Part~\ref{part:extensions-conformal} of the book.
 The previous part has focused on conformal prediction for batches of exchangeable data points.
-In this next part of the book, we present extensions to the conformal prediction procedure that modify it to have a better computational/statistical tradeoff, to handle non-exchangeable data, to operate in an online setting with streaming data, and more.
+In this next part of the book, we present extensions to the conformal prediction procedure that modify it to have a more flexible computational/statistical tradeoff, to handle non-exchangeable data, to operate in an online setting with streaming data, and other extensions of the methodology.

 In this chapter, we will focus on cross-validation (CV) style approaches to conformal prediction, covering the main methodologies in this area along with their corresponding theoretical guarantees.
 Recall that in Part~\ref{part:conformal}, we introduced full conformal prediction and split conformal prediction, which can be viewed as lying at two extremes of a computational/statistical tradeoff.
 Split conformal only requires fitting the model once, but may lead to wider intervals due to the statistical cost of data splitting.
-In contrast, full conformal may provide narrower intervals as it uses the entire available training set for model fitting, but in principle may require a large number (or even infinitely many) calls to the model fitting algorithm and therefore is very expensive to compute even approximately.
+In contrast, full conformal may provide narrower intervals as it uses the entire available training set for model fitting, but in principle may require a large number of (or even infinitely many) calls to the model fitting algorithm and therefore is very expensive to compute even approximately.

 A natural question is therefore whether we can use a strategy that is more statistically efficient than data splitting, without paying the steep computational price of full conformal prediction: namely, can we use cross-validation?
 Interestingly, the theoretical analysis of CV-type methods proves to be surprisingly different from the analysis of full and split conformal, and this chapter will go through these arguments in detail.